Our topic for Autumn Term 1 is 'The Great Fire of London'

 In Maths we have been ordering numbers and using numicon, caterpillars, hundered squares and numberlines.
 Mrs.Cartwright's Maths group have been learning to add two 2 digit numbers to 100 using a hundred square and by partitioning into tens and units.

-In Gold class the artist we chose for our class masterpiece was Kandinsky.
-Our attendance this week was 98.6% which is higher than our target of 96.1% Well done Gold class!
+In Silver class the artist we chose for our class masterpiece was Matisse.
+Our attendance this week was 92.1% which is lower than our target of 96.1%

 We have really enjoyed our first week back and have settled in really well to our new classes.